cptflavio/dimension-delvers-docs/src/polls/durability.md

 ### Yes, remove durability completely
 Durability will cease to exist in the mod.
 Items will no longer break.
 Will affect all vanilla and modded items.
 ### Yes, but only remove for WotRift items
 Durability will cease to exist for all items from the WotRift mod.
-WotRift items will still have durability.
+Vanilla items and items from other mods will still have durability.
 ### No, durability should stay
 Durability will remain in the mod.
 Items will still break.